Agustín Allione

-Agustín Lionel Allione (born 28 October 1994) is an Argentine footballer who plays as an attacking midfielder.
+Agustín Lionel Allione (born 28 October 1994) is an Argentine footballer who plays as an attacking midfielder for Deportivo Morón.

 Club career

 Allione made his debut in the Argentine Primera División playing for Vélez Sarsfield, entering the field in a 2–1 victory over Atlético Rafaela for the 2012 Clausura.

 The right winger made 14 appearances during Vélez's title-winning 2012 Inicial, including four as a starter.
 He played a key role in the 17th fixture against All Boys, assisting Lucas Pratto in the first goal of a 2–0 victory that left his team as sole leader of the standings.

 International career

 Alliones played for the Argentina national under-17 football team in the 2011 South American Under-17 Football Championship and the 2011 FIFA Under-17 World Cup.